 Meghan K. McGinley is a Ph.D. candidate in the French Literature program at Vanderbilt University.
 She obtained her B.A. in French from The Evergreen State College in Olympia, Washington where she completed a distinguished senior thesis entitled “Mythic Chimera: Reimagining Genet Through Deleuze” which explores the de-estabilshment of the dimension and the foundation of the mythic Hero in Genet’s The Screens.

-Currently, she is interested in the intersection of literature and economics, specifically the implications of debt-driven derivative identity in French transnationalism and post-colonialism, discourses of material consumption, and theories of ceremony and ritual which reach outside of literature and continue to weave continuity in socio-economic spaces during the late 19th and 20th-centuries.
-Meghan is also engaged with the Digital Humanities, particularly data-mining and network mapping.
+Currently, she is interested in the intersection of literature, film, and economics, specifically the implications of debt-driven derivative identity in French transnationalism and post-colonialism, discourses of material consumption, and theories of ceremony and ritual which reach outside of literature and continue to weave continuity in socio-economic spaces during the late 19th and 20th-centuries.
+Meghan is also engaged with the Digital Humanities, particularly data-mining, network mapping, and games and digital storytelling.